Modifier#

 - Parameters:

-parameter (list) – target parameter to loop The target parameter name is changed to f”{param}_loop”
+parameter (str) – target parameter to loop The target parameter name is changed to f”{param}_loop”

 - mmodel.modifier.parse_fields(format_str)[source]#